sri-dsa/Hand-Gesture-Recognition-Control/README.md

 ## Edge Deployment

-This system supports deployment on edge devices such as Raspberry Pi, NVIDIA Jetson Nano, and other embedded systems for real-time low-power inference.
+This system supports deployment on edge devices such as Raspberry Pi or other embedded systems for real-time low-power inference.

 ### Edge Deployment Image